Using a right to be forgotten to remove criminal conviction publications on the internet

 You can apply for a right to be forgotten in relation to criminal convictions.
 The criminal conviction, subject to your right to be forgotten request, may be a spent criminal conviction or an unspent criminal conviction.

 P.R. was a successful businessman, working in the construction industry who since the success of his Right to be Forgotten appeal application nearly three years ago, has become the owner of one of the largest construction companies in the North West of England.

-Some years later, in 2003, whilst living in England, P.R. home was burgled and items, including his old laptop were stolen.
-Eventually, the police recovered the laptop and whilst examining it, they found on the downloaded file, which unbeknown to P.R., also included a small number of child pornographic images intermingled with the adult photographs.
+Some years later in 2003, whilst living in England, P.R. home was burgled and items, including his old laptop were stolen.
+Eventually, the police recovered the laptop and whilst examining it, they found on the downloaded file, which unbeknown to P.R., a small number of child pornographic images intermingled with the adult photographs.

-P.R. was charged with an offence in respect of the images.
+P.R. was charged with an offence in respect of the indecent images.

 Criminal offences relating to possession of certain types of images on a computer, are often considered ‘strict liability’ offences.
 This means that a person is guilty of an offence by possessing the images regardless of knowledge or criminal intent.

 P.R. therefore admitted to the offence.
 He was highly remorseful and embarrassed.
 The court accepted that he possessed the material unwittingly and sentenced him to a Community Rehabilitation Order.

 Under the provisions of the Rehabilitation of Offenders Act 1974 (as amended since the Legal Aid, Sentencing and Punishment of Offenders Act 2012), P.R.’s Community Rehabilitation Order became a spent conviction in 2008; five years later.
 The law has now changed in minor convictions of this type so that the offence would have become spent in just one year.